karock5345/aqs8server/readme.md

 - Add Web Touch function for new ticket
 - Change user branch authority (Admin, Report) : User in group Admin or Report.
 For example, if user mary is Admin Group and Branch 1,2.
 Mary only add / edit / del user which is Branch 1 or 2 or 1,2.
 If the user_A is branch 1,2,3.
 Mary do not have access to user_A.
 - fixed waiting on queue (TicketRoute) show on TV / WebTV
+- Deploy to Production Server with Websocket + SSL is work
+- WebTV (HTML) is support WS

 # Development env setup
 ### <span style="color:orange;">**Setup python: :**</span>